cap-java/sdm/README.md

 - Multiple attachment facets: Provides the capability to define multiple attachment facets/sections in the CAP Entity.
 - Technical user support: Provides the capability to consume the plugin using technical user.
 - Copy attachments: Provides the capability to copy attachments from one entity to another entity.
-- Create link: Provides the capability to create a link type of attachment.
+- Link as attachments: Provides the capability to support link or URL as attachments.
-- Open link: Provides the capability the open link.
-- Rename link: Provides the capability to rename links.
-- Delete link: Provides the capability to remove links.

 ## Table of Contents